icapps/flutter-model-generator/README.md

 ## Inline types (since 6.0.0)

 In some cases, writing the full specification for simple fields is very verbose.
-Since 6.0.0 it is possible to write simple fields inline, without nesting below the field name:
+Since 6.0.0 it is possible to write simple fields inline, without nesting below the field name, since 7.0.0 nested lists and list in maps is also supported:

 ```yaml
 UserModel: